apify/got-scraping/README.md

 # Got Scraping
 Got Scraping is a small but powerful `got` extension that allows you to send browser-like requests with only a little configuration seamlessly and with a single function call.
 [Got](https://github.com/sindresorhus/got) is a widely used and powerful client that provides extensibility and customization.
 Sending browser-like requests is essential in the web scraping industry to blend in with the website traffic.
 You can read more about the mimics [here](#simulating-browser-like-requests).
+To unleash its full potential, please use node 12+.

 ## Motivation
 With the increasing popularity of web scraping, it is becoming more important to blend in with the typical internet traffic.
 This package implements multiple mimics to make GET requests similar to browsers.
 Thanks to the included [`header-generator`](https://github.com/apify/header-generator) package, you can choose various browsers from different operating systems and devices.
 The `header-generator` package generates all the headers for you so that you can focus on the important stuff.